swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates.md

 We will not be able to track your progress or award your instructor certificate without an application on file.

-Please contact Maneesha Sane at maneesha@software-carpentry.org with any questions as you complete the certification process.
+Please contact checkout@carpentries.org with any questions as you complete the certification process.

 Best,